opentok/opentok-react-native/docs/OTSession.md

   - `data` (String) -- The [connection data](https://tokbox.com/developer/guides/create-token/#connection-data)
     for the local client.

 ***getCapabilities()*** Indicates whether the client can publish and subscribe to streams in the session, , based on the roles assigned to the [client token](https://tokbox.com/developer/guides/create-token) used to connect to the session.
-This method returns null until you have connected to a session and the `connectionCreated` event has been dispatched.
-After that event has been dispatched, this method returns an object with the following properties:
+The method returns a Promise that resolves with an object with the following properties:

 * `canForceMute` (Boolean) -- Whether the client can force mute streams in the session or disable the active mute state in a session (`true`) or not (`false`).